 Could there be a more inhospitable spot on earth than Antarctica?
 Unless you're a penguin, orca or seal, probably not.
-But what could make a place more desirable to the traveler looking for the under-visited than that?
+But what could make a place more desirable to the traveller looking for the under-visited than that?
 There is no native population in Antarctica or within 500 miles of its coasts, yet the sea abounds with life.
 Expect to see whales of both toothed and baleen varieties, seals of multiple species, birds on the wing, and waddling and diving penguins of varying species and sizes.
-Not to imply that human endeavors are slighted!
-You can expect to see various research stations, whose personnel will be surprisingly eager to discuss their work with you.
+Which is not to say that human endeavours are overlooked -- you can expect to see various research stations, whose personnel will be eager to discuss their work with you.

 Who Goes There?